BREAKING NEWS

 Article continues below advertisement

-Detectives reportedly interviewed Barra and said he implicated himself and provided intimate details regarding Hendon's death.
+Detectives interviewed Barra and said he implicated himself in the attack and provided intimate details about Hendon's death.

 Barra was charged with first-degree murder, aggravated arson, torture and destroying or concealing evidence, according to the Tulare County Public Defender's Office.